codio-content/MySQL_Aggregation/.guides/content/SQL-Group-By-a1d2.md

 ### Getting the average rating of each product in the wishlist

-To better exemplify this scenario, let's have another look to the result of joining the `e_store.products` table and the `e_store.reviews` table:
+To better exemplify this scenario, let's have another look at the result of joining the `e_store.products` table and the `e_store.reviews` table:

 ```
 mysql> SELECT products.id, name, stars